Mapuche: Incorporation into Chile and Argentina

-In the nineteenth century Chile experienced a fast territorial expansion.
-Chile established a colony at the Strait of Magellan in 1843, settled Valdivia, Osorno and Llanquihue with German immigrants and conquered land from Peru and Bolivia.
+In the nineteenth century, Argentina and Chile experienced a fast territorial expansion.
+Argentina established a colony at the Falkland Islands in 1820, settled Chubut with Welsh immigrants in 1865 and conquered Formosa, Misiones and Chaco from Paraguay in 1870.
+Later Argentina would also annex the Puna de Atacama in 1898.
+Chile on the other hand, established a colony at the Strait of Magellan in 1843, settled Valdivia, Osorno, and Llanquihue with German immigrants, and conquered land from Peru and Bolivia.
 Later Chile would also annex Easter Island.
-In this context Araucanía began to be conquered by Chile due to two reasons.
-First, the Chilean state aimed for territorial continuity and second it remained the sole place for Chilean agriculture to expand.
+In this context, Mapuche controlled territory began to be conquered by Argentina and Chile due to two reasons.
+First, the Argentinean and Chilean states aimed for territorial continuity, and second it remained the sole place for Argentinean livestock to expand and Chilean agriculture to expand.

-Between 1861 and 1871 Chile incorporated several Mapuche territories in Araucanía.
-In January 1881, having decisively defeated Peru in the battles of Chorrillos and Miraflores, Chile resumed the conquest of Araucanía.
+Between 1861 and 1879 Argentina and Chile incorporated several Mapuche territories to their controlled territory.
+In January 1881, having Chile decisively defeated Peru in the battles of Chorrillos and Miraflores, Chile and Argentina resumed the conquest of Mapuche controlled lands.

-Historian Ward Churchill has claimed that the Mapuche population dropped from a total of half a million to 25,000 within a generation as result of the occupation and its associated famine and disease.
 The conquest of Araucanía caused numerous Mapuches to be displaced and forced to roam in search of shelter and food.
 Scholar Pablo Miramán claims the introduction of state education during the Occupation of Araucanía had detrimental effects on traditional Mapuche education.
+Chile finally achieved the occupation and integration of the territories south of the Biobío River in 1884 when the last communities surrendered, and the cities of Villarrica and previously Angol were reestablished.
+Schools, cities, and legal systems were established, incorporating inhabitants into the national framework.